Black conservatism: United States

-More recently, Dr. Ben Carson, (Benjamin Solomon Carson Sr.) a renowned African-American author and neurosurgeon, announced his candidacy for the 2016 Republican nomination in his hometown Detroit in May 2015, but ultimately lost the nomination to Donald Trump, officially ending his campaign in March 2016.
-After Trump won the 2016 Presidential election, Carson was offered the role of United States Secretary of Housing and Urban Development, which he at first rejected but ultimately accepted, and was officially confirmed by the U.S. Senate as Secretary in a 58–41 vote the same month.
+Kanye West, African-American rapper, has associated himself with the Trump movement.

-Kanye West, a critically acclaimed African-American rapper, songwriter and ex-husband of fellow celebrity Kim Kardashian, has on several occasions publicly expressed support for President Trump, stating once that had he voted he would have voted for Trump in the election; he also expressed his approval of millennial conservative commentator Candace Owens.
-West stated his intention to run for president at the 2020 presidential election; under the Birthday Party banner, his name appeared on the ballot in 12 states and won 60,000 votes.
-He subsequently conceded defeat, but tweeted "Kanye 2024", signalling a potential run at the 2024 presidential election.
-Glenn Loury at Brown University and John McWhorter at Columbia University are two African-Americans who frequently broadcast analyses on the web about current events related to racism.
-Loury is a conservative who supported Ronald Reagan and implied that he would vote for Trump in 2020, while McWhorter describes himself as a centrist.
-Both question institutional racism, which McWhorter calls a religion, and believe that African American leaders should embrace personal responsibility to a greater extent than they are currently.
+Glenn Loury and John McWhorter are black conservative public intellectuals.

 Black conservative ideologies

 Color-blind America

 The colorblind America argument is one that often comes up in conservative discourse.
-It is the idea the decisions and legislation are made without regard to racial identity (cite).
+It is the idea the decisions and legislation are made without regard to racial identity.
 Black conservatives assert that, because there has been a post-civil rights era push in the conservative movement to rally behind this colorblind conservative ideology, that it actually hinders the black community's progress to oppose it.
 They claim that by refusing to recognize this discourse, black individuals are not focusing on racial development.
 This partially explains the opposition to affirmative action amongst black conservatives.
 They claim that this type of government intervention in black mobility actually does more to question the ability of black individuals to succeed than it does to provide well-earned opportunities that would otherwise be inaccessible.